 Participants who successfully complete this course will demonstrate the ability to develop, deploy, and reflect upon classroom management strategies that support instruction.

 This class will be taught by

-Kit Golan is an MfA Master Teacher currently teaching 6th and 7th grade math at Hunter’s Point Community Middle School.
+Kit Golan is an MfA Master Teacher currently teaching Algebra to 8th graders at 75 Morton.
 Cultivating classroom community is vital to his practice, and he spends a lot of time considering how to facilitate productive classroom discussions, including using the five practices and instructional routines.
 He has mentored student teachers and facilitated professional development at Math for America and for the NYC Department of Education’s STEM department.
 He is constantly reflecting on his own practice, sharing those reflections in his blog at http://teachdomore.wordpress.com and tweeting at @MrKitMath.

 Course Fees & Registration Policy